Learning-Based Reconstruction of FRI Signals: Simulation

 We first focus on a simple case of having $N=21$ samples, synthesised from a stream of $K=2$ Diracs with equal amplitudes $a_0 = a_1 \sim \mathcal{U}(0.5,10)$ in the evaluation stage.
 This allows to compare our results with the breakdown PSNR shown in \cref{fig:breakdownPSNR}.
 We fix the first Dirac at $t_0=0.1$ and change $\Delta t_0 \in [10^{-0.5},10^{-3}]$ evenly on a logarithmic scale with a step size of $10^{-0.25}$.
 Monte Carlo simulations with 10000 realisations are performed for each PSNR-$\Delta t_0$ pair.

-\cref{fig:eMOMSresults} shows the respective reconstruction performance of the subspace-based Prony's method with Cadzow denoising \cite{Prony1795,Cadzow1988}, our previous work in training the encoder only \cite{Leung2020}, our proposed FRIED-Net and deep unfolded PWGD using mean standard deviation.
-The breakdown PSNR plotted in \cref{fig:breakdownPSNR} is overlaid as the red dashed line to aid visualisation.
+We first compare the reconstruction performance of our previous work in direct inference method (equivalent to training only the encoder of FRIED-Net) \cite{Leung2020}, our proposed FRIED-Net and Deep Unfolded PWGD against the classical subspace-based Prony's method with Cadzow denoising \cite{Prony1795,Cadzow1988} using mean standard deviation. \cref{fig:eMOMSresults} shows the respective results, with the breakdown PSNR plotted in \cref{fig:breakdownPSNR} overlaid as the red dashed line to aid visualisation.
 As discussed in \cref{sect:breakdownpsnr}, we see that the performance of Prony's method with Cadzow denoising suffers from an abrupt deterioration below the red dashed line.
 This demonstrates the breakdown in performance due to the inherent subspace swap event in subspace-based approaches.
 On the other hand, all of our proposed learning-based algorithms maintain consistent performance across different $\Delta t_0$.
-For instance, when $\Delta t_0=10^{-2}$, deep unfolded PWGD and FRIED-Net break down at around PSNR $=$ 15 dB whereas Prony's method with Cadzow denoising breaks down at PSNR $=$ 40 dB.
+For instance, when $\Delta t_0=10^{-2}$, Deep Unfolded PWGD and FRIED-Net break down at around PSNR $=$ 15 dB whereas Prony's method with Cadzow denoising breaks down at PSNR $=$ 40 dB.
 It shows that solving the original FRI reconstruction problem through learning-based approaches enables to recover FRI signals with a higher resolution under strong noise.
 We also observe that FRIED-Net performs the best amongst the proposed algorithms in the breakdown region, as indicated by the spread of low standard deviation region below the breakdown PSNR curve at around 15 dB in \cref{fig:eMOMS_AE}.
 This shows that the decoder plays an important role in regularisation and in fine-tuning the estimations.